angrysoft/PyBackup/README.md

 ```

 ### Example of use
-Run all backup congfigs end with .json in directory /etc/PyBackup
+Run all backup configs end with .json in directory /etc/PyBackup
 ```bash
 pybackup -d /etc/PyBackup
 ```